Skip to Content

 Public-private partnership (P3) basics for municipalities

-July 30, 2021 / 4 min read
+March 21, 2025 / 4 min read

 What is a public-private partnership?

 A public-private partnership (abbreviated as P3 or PPP) is an agreement, usually creating a lasting relationship, between a private party and public entity to share the risk and rewards of delivering or enhancing an essential public service.
-Often the project is one whose economics or feasibility are dependent upon, or greatly enhanced through, collaboration.
+Often the project is one whose economics or feasibility is dependent upon, or greatly enhanced through, collaboration.

 Types of public-private partnerships

 Public-private partnerships should be considered when a government entity is pursuing economic development or planning improvements relating to its core function of promoting health, safety, and welfare.
-Often these objectives are intertwined.
+Often, these objectives are intertwined.

 Economic development